 I. All plans must provide unrestricted access to an in-network primary care provider, in-network hospital and full non-emergency medical and behavioral health care within 50 miles of campus or the student’s place of residence while attending school.

-NOTE: This criterion applies to all plan types without exception, including Medi-Cal or Medicaid, Medicare, TRICARE/military, HMOs (including Kaiser, Sharp and others), Covered California, ministry sharing plans or other U.S. federal or state exchange plans, all employee-sponsored and individual plans.
-Plans with an assigned PCP must have one assigned within 50 miles of campus or the student’s place of residence prior to the start of the semester (Fall-August 18, 2021 and Spring-January 11, 2022).
+NOTE: This criterion applies to all plan types without exception, including Medi-Cal or Medicaid, Medicare, TRICARE, VA Benefits, HMOs (including Kaiser, Sharp and others), Covered California, ministry sharing plans or other U.S. federal or state exchange plans, all employee-sponsored and individual plans.
+Plans with an assigned PCP must have one assigned within 50 miles of campus or the student’s place of residence prior to the start of the semester (Fall August 16, 2023 and Spring January 9, 2024).

 III.
 To satisfy UC’s health insurance requirement for enrolled students, the plan held by the student must meet all of the following criteria (this applies to all students regardless of gender):

-1) Be a Medi-Cal/Medicaid, Medicare, TRICARE/Military, Covered California or other U.S. federal or state exchange plan, or a UC Employee Health Plan, OR
+1) Be a Medi-Cal/Medicaid, Medicare, TRICARE, VA Benefits, Covered California or other U.S. federal or state exchange plan, or a UC Employee Health Plan, OR

 2) Be an employer-sponsored group health plan or individual plan that covers the following benefits: